Today I was gifted a snow day by the wonderful English weather- huzzah and hoorah!!

 Our paediatrician prescribed ADHD meds for Bob.
 This is a minefield of course.
 Stories of the evils of Ritalin and drugged up children abound in the pages of the red tops.
 Of course we did our research, but realised that without help, Bob was never going to fulfil any potential, his brain and body too fizzy and wobbly to think and react logically and safely – and let’s face it, he had enough problems at school, if we could fix one, then we should.
 The meds were transformative and family life instantly calmed.
 Jigsaw 🧩 5

 I learned that summer holiday activity spreadsheets were our friend, as were pared down celebrations and the acceptance of sensory issues (fireworks).
 Ear defenders and predictability.
 Jigsaw 🧩 6

 Two biggies complete my jigsaw 🧩 for the win and I didn’t expect either to happen, let alone make life amazing!
 The first was for Bob – finding a supportive, happy school with high expectations and a love for our boy has made family life so much calmer.
 Bob goes happily to school, is filling gaps developmentally, emotionally and academically.
 He even does homework!

 And finally, I plucked up the courage to leave my job of 18 years.
-It was scary and strange but I needed to reduce stress where I could, so I did.
+Although it was scary and strange, I needed to reduce stress where I could, so I did.

 What is the point of this post?
 Well, I guess sometimes it’s good to stop for a moment and look at the journey you have been on.
-To not get caught up in the daily grind but to step back and reflect on the bigger picture.
+You need to not get caught up in the daily grind.
+Step back and reflect on the bigger picture.
 The me of 18 months ago would not recognise the me of today and I certainly prefer the ‘new’ me.
 The adoption journey can be both fabulous and tough but one thing is for certain – it’s the ride of a lifetime!!!!!